-Represented a contractor on a $14 million claim for delay, insufficiency, and acceleration costs on construction of a hydrogen plant.
-After a four week arbitration, recovered in excess of 90% of damages sought, plus interest and attorneys’ fees.
+Represented a contractor on a significant claim for delay, inefficiency, and acceleration costs on construction of a hydrogen plant.
+After a four-week arbitration, recovered in excess of 90% of damages sought, plus interest and attorneys’ fees.

-Claims in excess of $75 million litigated for EPC contractor against manufacturer of coal-fired boiler.
+Litigated claims in excess of $75 million for an EPC contractor against the manufacturer of a coal-fired boiler.

-Represented a heavy mechanical contractor in a five week arbitration relating to design and construction of HRSG.
-Obtained $26.4 million dollar award that consisted of 100% of damages sought, attorneys’ fees, costs, expenses, and pre-Award and post-Award interest.
+Represented a heavy mechanical contractor in a five-week arbitration relating to design and construction of a heat recovery steam generator (HRSG).
+Obtained $26.4 million dollar award that consisted of 100% of damages sought, attorneys’ fees, costs, expenses, and pre-award and post-award interest.

 Recovered $9.8 million on claims of $10.3 million, plus attorneys’ fees, interest, costs and expenses after 36-hearing day arbitration.
 Also defeated counterclaims totaling $55 million in their entirety.
 Award was issued on August 6, 2009, and confirmed by the United States District Court for the Southern District of Iowa on November 23, 2009.
-The case involved the production of over three million electronic documents, and required their review, organization and utilization for depositions and the arbitration hearings.
+The case involved the production of more than 3,000,000 electronic documents, and required their review, organization, and utilization for depositions and the arbitration hearings.

 Insights View All